junxit/us-congress-bills-114/bill.md

     >   - **(4)** Identifying unnecessary redundancy in departmental research and development activities within a specific mission area.
     >   - **(5)** Informing the Secretary and the annual budget process regarding whether certain technological solutions are able to address homeland security capability gaps within a specific mission area.
     > - **(b)** *Congressional oversight* Not later than two years after the date of enactment of this section, the Secretary shall provide to the appropriate congressional committees information on the impact and effectiveness of the mechanism described in subsection (a) on research and development efforts, component relationships, and how the process has informed the research and development budget and enhanced decision making, including acquisition decision making, at the Department.
 The Secretary shall seek feedback from the Under Secretary for Science and Technology, Under Secretary for Management, and the senior leadership of operational components regarding the impact and effectiveness of such mechanism and include such feedback in the information provided under this subsection.
+    >
+    > ## § 324.
+Homeland Security-STEM summer internship program
+    >
+    > - **(a)** *In general* The Under Secretary for Science and Technology shall establish a Homeland Security-STEM internship program (in this section referred to as the “program”) to carry out the objectives of this subtitle.
+    > - **(b)** *Program* The program shall provide students with exposure to Department mission-relevant research areas to encourage such students to pursue STEM careers in homeland security related fields.
+Internships offered under the program shall be for up to ten weeks during the summer.
+    > - **(c)** *Eligibility* The Under Secretary for Science and Technology shall develop criteria for participation in the program, including the following:
+    >   - **(1)** At the time of application, an intern shall—
+    >     - **(A)** have successfully completed not less than one academic year of study at an institution of higher education in a STEM field;
+    >     - **(B)** be enrolled in a course of study in a STEM field at an institution of higher education; and
+    >     - **(C)** plan to continue such course of study or pursue an additional course of study in a STEM field at an institution of higher education in the academic year following the internship.
+    >   - **(2)** An intern shall be pursuing career goals aligned with the Department’s mission, goals, and objectives.
+    >   - **(3)** Any other criteria the Under Secretary determines appropriate.
+    > - **(d)** *Cooperation* The program shall be administered in cooperation with the university-based centers for homeland security under section 308.
+Interns in the program shall be provided hands-on research experience and enrichment activities focused on Department research areas.
+    > - **(e)** *Academic requirements; Operation* The Under Secretary for Science and Technology shall determine the academic requirements, other selection criteria, and standards for successful completion of each internship period in the program.
+The Under Secretary shall be responsible for the design, implementation, and operation of the program.
+    > - **(f)** *Research mentors* The Under Secretary for Science and Technology shall ensure that each intern in the program is assigned a research mentor to act as counselor and advisor and provide career-focused advice.
+    > - **(g)** *Outreach to certain under-represented students* The Under Secretary for Science and Technology shall conduct outreach to students who are members of groups under-represented in STEM careers to encourage their participation in the program.
+    > - **(h)** *Institution of higher education defined* In this section, the term “institution of higher education” has the meaning given the term in section 102 of the Higher Education Act of 1965 (20 U.S.C.
+1002), except that the term does not include institutions described in subparagraph (C) of such section 102(a)(1).

 - **(b)** *Effective date* The amendments made by subsection (a) shall take effect on the date that is 30 days after the date of the enactment of this section.
 - **(c)** *Clerical amendment* The table of contents in section 1(b) of the Homeland Security Act of 2002 is amended by inserting after the item relating to section 317 the following new items: